lukasturcani/stk/docs/source/ea.rst

   normalizer which normalizes fitness values each generation.
 * :data:`num_processes` - :class:`int` -
   *optional, default =* :func:`psutil.cpu_count` - The number of CPU
-  cores the GA should use.
+  cores the EA should use.
 * :data:`plotters` - :class:`list` of :class:`.Plotter` -
-  *optional, default =* ``[]`` - Plotters which are used to plot graphs at the end of the GA.
+  *optional, default =* ``[]`` - Plotters which are used to plot graphs at the end of the EA.
 * :data:`log_file` - :class:`bool` -
   *optional, default =* ``True`` - Toggles whether a log file which lists which molecules are present in each generation should be made.
 * :data:`database_dump` - :class:`bool` -
-  *optional, default =* ``True`` - Toggles whether a :class:`.Population` JSON file should be made at the end of the GA run.
-It will hold every molecule made by the GA.
+  *optional, default =* ``True`` - Toggles whether a :class:`.Population` JSON file should be made at the end of the EA run.
+It will hold every molecule made by the EA.
 * :data:`progress_dump` - :class:`bool` -
-  *optional, default =* ``True`` - Toggles whether a :class:`.Population` JSON file should be made at the end of the GA run.
-It will hold every generation of the GA as a separate subpopulation.
+  *optional, default =* ``True`` - Toggles whether a :class:`.Population` JSON file should be made at the end of the EA run.
+It will hold every generation of the EA as a separate subpopulation.
 * :data:`debug_dumps` - :class:`bool` -
   *optional, default =* ``False`` - If ``True`` a database and progress dump is made after every generation rather than just the end.
-This is nice for debugging but can seriously slow down the GA.
+This is nice for debugging but can seriously slow down the EA.
 * :data:`tar_output` - :class:`bool` -
   *optional, default =* ``False`` - If ``True`` then a compressed tar archive of the output folder will be made.
 * :data:`logging_level` - :class:`int` -
-  *optional, default =* ``logging.INFO`` - Sets the logging level in the GA.
+  *optional, default =* ``logging.INFO`` - Sets the logging level in the EA.